 The committee will first examine the facts presented (in writing) by the student.
 If the committee judges that there is sufficient evidence, it will investigate the matter and hear testimony.
-If the Grievance Committee decides that the student's complaint is justified, it will discuss the matter with the person or persons concerned and determine the means to ensure the student's rights.
-The decision of the Grievance Committee will be binding on all parties concerned unless the decision is appealed to the executive vice president.
+If the Grievance and Discipline Committee decides that the student's complaint is justified, it will discuss the matter with the person or persons concerned and determine the means to ensure the student's rights.
+The decision of the Grievance and Discipline Committee will be binding on all parties concerned unless the decision is appealed to the executive vice president.

 Grievance Appeal Procedure

-Either interested party (defendant or plaintiff) may appeal a decision of the Grievance Committee to the executive vice president of the university within five days from the receipt of the decision.
+Either interested party (defendant or plaintiff) may appeal a decision of the Grievance and Discipline Committee to the executive vice president of the university within five days from the receipt of the decision.
 The executive vice president will choose an appeal board of three members.
 The appeal board will not rehear the case, but will consider evidence of a violation of the proper procedures or manifest partiality.
 The appeal board will bring its recommendation to the executive vice president, whose decision will be final.